keums/keums.github.io/_posts/archive/2016-8-25-ISMIR16_MelodyExtraction.md

 <ul>
-<li>A Left one is from the Single Column DNN with a pitch resolution of 4 and trained only with the RWC dataset.</li>
+<li>A left one is from the Single Column DNN with a pitch resolution of 4 and trained only with the RWC dataset.</li>
 <li>A middle one is from the same SCDNN but trained with additional data.
 Comparing the first models, the additional songs help tracking the vibrato.But the second model still misses the whole excursion.</li>
 <li>A right one is from the 1-2-4 Multi-column DNN.
 With the additional resolutions, the Multi-column DNN makes further improvement, tracking the pitch contours quite precisely.</li>